bruvellu/cephalic-furrow/3-manuscript/furrow.md

 boundary.
 Whole-mount HCR in situs for slp1, eve and btd from the earliest zygotic expression.](../2-figures/early-boundary.png){#fig:early-boundary width=100%}

+## slp is expressed in cells adjacent to the initiator cells

 The juxtaposing domains of slp and eve progressively resolve into narrow abutting stripes that correspond to the single row of initiator cells giving rise to the cephalic furrow.